RenderKit/ospray/STYLEGUIDE.md

 ## ISPC Usage

-Most of the same principles above can also be applied to ISPC, where possible.
 The following are concerns specific to ISPC:

 - Prefer using `uniform` variables.
 The point of ISPC is to have varying data,